tinymce/tinymce-docs/plugins/paste.md

 ### `paste_retain_style_properties`

 This options allows you to specify which styles you want to retain when pasting contents from MS Word and similar Office suite products.
-This option can be set to a space separated list of css style names, or `"all"` if you want all styles to be retained.
+This option can be set to a space separated list of CSS style names, or `"all"` if you want all styles to be retained.

 **Type:** `String`